-But the truth is that the emotional rollercoaster of pandemic life means we need the benefits of outdoor time more than ever.
+The emotional rollercoaster of pandemic life left so many of us aware more than ever that our kids and we need the benefits of outdoor time.
 Research and experience tell us time outdoors is essential for kids’ well-being—and for ours, as well.
 When kids get outdoors, they’re more physically active and enjoy reduced anxiety, improved sleep and enhanced mood.
 The same goes for us adults.
 Outdoor settings also provide kids’ sensory systems with an ideal mix for learning, because the outdoors is both stimulating and calming at the same time.

 “Children cannot bounce off the walls if we take away the walls.” — Erin K. Kenny

-At Tinkergarten, we’ve always had an expansive definition of nature.
+At Tinkergarten, we’ve developed our own, expansive definition of nature.

 Nature /ˈnāCHər/ noun.
 1. anywhere you can find earth, sky and other living things.